Washington Wheelchair Accessible Trails and Maps

 WA 4 mi Asphalt

-Commuters move between the cities of Olympia and Lacey along a former Burlington Northern corridor now known as the Woodland Trail.
-The Chehalis Western Trail runs north and south from the midpoint of...
+Commuters move between the cities of Olympia and Lacey along a former Burlington Northern corridor now known as the Karen Fraser Woodland Trail.
+The Chehalis Western Trail runs north and south from...

 Seattle's Cheshiahud Lake Union Loop offers scenic views of Lake Union, as well as access to parks, neighborhoods, and downtown shops and restaurants.
-A good place to begin your journey is at Lake...
+The trail passes through Lake Union Park at the...

 WA 3.6 mi Asphalt